ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-consents.md

 ## Description

-This page provides a sortable list of privacy policy consents.
+The *Privacy: Consents* page provides a sortable list of privacy policy consents.

 ### Common Elements